Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 **Test description**

-This test verifies that Ubuntu LTS modern ditribution could be installed on hard disk on the DUT.
+This test verifies that Ubuntu LTS modern distribution could be installed on the hard disk on the DUT.

 **Test configuration data**